Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{hysical} and psychological states of human beings are reflected in their respiratory patterns which can be monitored to raise general health-consciousness and generate alarm for anomalous breathing before more serious health issues occur.
-Anomalous breathing can occur due to various respiratory illnesses like asthma, obstructive sleep apnea, chronic bronchitis, chronic obstructive pulmonary disease (COPD), emphysema and COVID-19.
-Also, it can be a symptom of unstable mental conditions including stress, panic, anxiety, fatigue, anger and so on.
-Doctors evaluate the breathing quality of patients most often by manual observation which may generate wrong perception due to its subjective nature.
-This approach is not suitable for continuous monitoring either.
-Automated breathing monitoring solutions are rarely utilized and they mostly use contact-based or wearable sensors.
+\IEEEPARstart{T}{he} respiratory patterns of human beings can serve as a reflection of both their physical and psychological states.
+By monitoring these patterns, it is possible to increase general health awareness and detect anomalous breathing before more serious health complications arise.
+Anomalous breathing may result from respiratory illnesses such as asthma, obstructive sleep apnea, chronic bronchitis, chronic obstructive pulmonary disease, emphysema, and COVID-19.
+Also, it can be a symptom of unstable mental conditions including stress, panic, anxiety, fatigue, and anger.
+Although respiratory rate and pattern are considered valuable indicators of worsening health conditions, medical literature indicates that the assessment of respiratory rate and quality are frequently erroneous or completely omitted in clinical settings~\cite{elliott2016respiratory, hogan2006don}.
+The manual counting of breathing rate and subjective evaluation of its quality are prone to errors and not suitable for continuous monitoring~\cite{van2008missed}.
+Automated breathing monitoring solutions generally employ contact-based or wearable sensors~\cite{grover2008automated}.
 When a person is aware that their breathing is being monitored, they may undergo a shift in breathing pattern from their typical signature.
-Moreover, the subject can be too young (infants at neonatal intensive care unit or NICU) or too ill (burn unit patients) to apply contact-based approaches~\cite{Smith2016}.
-For patients with contagious diseases like COVID-19, any contact-based respiration monitoring can spread the disease further.
-Hence, there is a need for non-contact, discreet respiration monitoring.
+Furthermore, contact-based approaches may be unsuitable for patients who are either too young, such as infants in a neonatal intensive care unit (NICU), or too ill, such as burn unit patients~\cite{Smith2016}.
+Additionally, contact-based respiration monitoring may spread contagious diseases such as COVID-19.
+Hence, there is a pressing need for noncontact, discreet respiration monitoring techniques.